flycoolman/academic-kickstart/content/linux/whatis-locate-which-whereis/index.md

 ---
 title: 'Whatis Locate Which Whereis'
 # subtitle: 'Create a beautifully simple website in under 10 minutes :rocket:'
-summary: A shor summary of the commands 'Whatis', 'Locate', 'Which', 'Whereis'.
+summary: A short summary of the commands 'Whatis', 'Locate', 'Which', 'Whereis'.
 authors:
 - admin
 tags: